Supastition

 Supastition is an American underground hip hop artist from Greenville, North Carolina.
 He has also recorded under the name of Kam Moye and Blackmel (in earlier years).
 He has appeared on songs with the likes of KRS-One, The RZA, Ras Kass, Tech N9ne, Little Brother, Croup, The Soulution, S1 (producer), M-Phazes, Tajai of Souls of Mischief, B-Real of Cypress Hill, Royce da 5'9", Elzhi, and countless others.

 Early career

 After a brief career recording under the moniker of Blackmel, he officially changed his artist name to Supastition.
 He is quoted as saying, “The name Supastition came from the fact that people didn't believe in me when I first started pursuing music.
 I had to prove myself to people and still didn't get love from in my state and around my city at first.
 It was a name I chose, because some people believe in superstition and some don't."
-Supastition later inked a single deal with Bay Area rapper Rasco of Cali Agents and his Pockets Linted Entertainment record label.
+Supastition later signed a single deal with Bay Area rapper Rasco of Cali Agents and his Pockets Linted Entertainment record label.
 This union spawned the 12" vinyl for Broke Man's Anthem and Battle Cry, both produced by Supastition himself.